 For Part B drugs, use the methodology in section 1847A of the Act (which bases most payments on average sales price (ASP)) to set the payment rates for the "incident to" drugs and limit the payment amounts for these drugs to 100 percent of the volume-weighted ASP for a drug category or code, and beginning January 1, 2021, the payment must be 100 percent of wholesale acquisition cost (WAC), if WAC is used.

-For oral drugs, use ASP-based payment to set the payment rates for the oral product categories when we receive manufacturer-submitted ASP data for these drugs and limit the payment amounts for oral drugs to 100 percent of the volume-weighted ASP.
-When ASP data are not available for the oral drugs used in OTPs, use the TRICARE rate to set the payment for the drug component of the methadone bundle, and National Average Drug Acquisition Cost (NADAC) data to set the payment for the drug component of the oral buprenorphine bundle.
+For oral drugs, use ASP-based payment to set the payment rates for the oral product categories when CMS receives manufacturer-submitted ASP data for these drugs and limit the payment amounts for oral drugs to 100 percent of the volume-weighted ASP.
+When ASP data are not available for the oral drugs used in OTPs, use the National Average Drug Acquisition Cost (NADAC) data to set the payment for the drug component of the oral buprenorphine bundle.